-Kincaid DNA Roots
+Finding DNA Roots

 By Susan Liedtke

-Kincaids are like a thicket of trees with branches so interwoven that it is hard to determine to which trunk a limb is attached.
+Kincaids are like a thicket of trees with branches so interwoven it is hard to determine to which trunk a limb is attached.
 Science can help untangle the branches.
-With more than 130 members from North America, the British Isles, Australia and Holland, the Kincaid DNA Project has identified five distinct trees with more than one member and over a dozen seedlings waiting for growth.
-Since the majority of participants are from the U.S. or Canada, a certain bias may have helped the largest family in the project obtain dominance.
+With more than 200 members from North America, the British Isles, Australia and Holland, the Kincaid DNA Project has identified five distinct trees with more than one member and over a dozen seedlings waiting for growth.
+Since the majority of participants are from the U.S or Canada a certain bias may have helped the largest family in the project obtain dominance.
 As additional Kincaids are tested the picture will become clearer.
-Over half the present participants can be placed in 1 of 6 identifiable subfamilies descended from a single ancient unknown male.
-About 20% of participants descend from another unrelated unknown male.
+Over half the present participants can be placed in 1 of 6 identifiable subfamilies descended from a single, ancient, unknown male.
+About 20% of participants descend from another, unrelated, unknown male.
 In some localities, genetically unrelated Kincaids lived side by side.
-The only way to tell from which tree they branch is through a Y-DNA test.
+The only way to tell which tree they branch from is through a Y-DNA test.

 The test is easy.
 A simple swab on the inside of the cheek can link a Kincaid descendent to his DNA roots.
 The Kincaid DNA project uses the Family Tree DNA lab which tests up to 111 spots on the Y-chromosome of Kincaid males.
 In the last few years it has also added the autosomal Family Finder test available to both males and females.
 This test looks at the X and the other 22 chromosomes.
 FTDNA can transfer results from other autosomal tests such as 23 & Me and Ancestry to its data base.